The Hollywood Palace: Overview

-Unlike similar programs such as The Ed Sullivan Show, the series used a different host each week.
-Among the show's many performers and hosts were Bing Crosby (who hosted the series' first and final episodes and had the most appearances as guest host: 31 in all, including his family on several of the annual Christmas shows), Dean Martin, Liberace, Frank Sinatra, Milton Berle, Sammy Davis Jr., Sid Caesar, Peter Lawford, the Rolling Stones, Groucho Marx, Joan Crawford, Bette Davis, Tony Bennett, Judy Garland, Jimmy Durante, the Supremes, Ginger Rogers, the Temptations, Dusty Springfield, Diahann Carroll, Phyllis Diller, and Elizabeth Montgomery.
+Unlike similar variety programs such as The Ed Sullivan Show, the series featured a different guest host each week.
+Among the many performers and hosts were Bing Crosby (who hosted the series' first and final episodes and had the most appearances as guest host: 31 in all, including his family on several of the annual Christmas shows), Dean Martin, Liberace, Frank Sinatra, Milton Berle, Sammy Davis Jr., Sid Caesar, Peter Lawford, the Rolling Stones, Groucho Marx, Joan Crawford, Bette Davis, Tony Bennett, Judy Garland, Jimmy Durante, the Supremes, Ginger Rogers, Fred Astaire, the Temptations, Dusty Springfield, Diahann Carroll, Phyllis Diller, and Elizabeth Montgomery.
 (Martin's hosting was a bit ironic, given that the slot had been vacated by his ex-partner Jerry Lewis.
 Martin alluded to this in the March 7, 1964, episode, thanking Lewis for "building me this theater".
-He enjoyed the gig enough to subsequently agree to star in his own variety series, The Dean Martin Show, which premiered on NBC in 1965 and ran for nine years.)
+He enjoyed the gig enough to subsequently agree to star in his own variety series, The Dean Martin Show, which premiered on NBC in 1965 and ran until 1974.)

-Les Brown and his Orchestra served as house band for the first season, with Mitchell Ayres and his Orchestra taking over until Ayres death in 1969.
+Les Brown and his Orchestra served as house band for the first season, with Mitchell Ayres and his Orchestra taking over until Ayres accidental death in 1969.
 Joe Lipman served as the show's primary orchestrator and arranger (46 episodes).
 The off-screen announcer for each program was Dick Tufeld.
 Grey Lockwood served as director for the show's entire run.

 The opening set framing the host established a unique show opening with Jim Trittipo's stage set.
 After the opening, the set transformed into a second set, with set pieces either splitting apart or turning around and additional flying set pieces dropping in or flying out on camera, as well as scenic theatrical magic transforming before the camera while each new act was introduced.
 This novelty was established as The Hollywood Palaces specialty.
 This opening transition broke the normal scheduled commercial time-slot breaks, with the commercial break occurring far into the show's first 15-minute segment.